Orlando Arcia Player Props: Braves vs. Marlins

-On Saturday, Orlando Arcia (.146 slugging percentage in past 10 games, with zero homers) and the Atlanta Braves face the Miami Marlins, whose starting pitcher will be Eury Perez.
-First pitch is at 4:10 PM ET.
+On Sunday, Orlando Arcia (hitting .100 in his past 10 games) and the Atlanta Braves face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Marlins.
+In his last appearance, he went 1-for-4 with a double and an RBI against the Marlins.

 Orlando Arcia Game Info & Props vs. the Marlins